Elizabeth Wathuti

-Elizabeth Wanjiru Wathuti (born August 1, 1995) is a Kenyan environment and climate activist and founder of the Green Generation Initiative, which nurtures young people to love nature and be environmentally conscious at a young age and has now planted 30,000 tree seedlings in Kenya.
+Elizabeth Wanjiru Wathuti (born August 1, 1995) is a Kenyan environment and climate activist and founder of the Green Generation Initiative, which nurtures young people to love nature and be environmentally conscious at a young age and has now planted 6.8 million tree seedlings in Kenya.

-In 2019, she was awarded the Africa Green Person of the Year Award by the Eleven Eleven Twelve Foundation and named as one of the 100 Most Influential Young Africans by the Africa Youth Awards.
+In 2019, she was awarded the Africa Green Person of the Year Award by the Eleven Eleven Twelve Foundation and wasnamed as one of the 100 Most Influential Young Africans by the Africa Youth Awards.

+Wathuti has spoken about the issue of loss and damage, which refers to wealthier nations paying into a fund to help those countries most vulnerable to climate change.
+"The people who are least responsible for the climate crisis are bearing the biggest brunt.
+Loss and damage is happening right now.
+Yet, rich countries with the greatest historical emissions are not acting to help frontline communities cope with the devastation they are facing.
+This is what climate injustice looks like," she said in Carbon Brief.

 Education

-Wathuti graduated from Kenyatta University with a Bachelor's Degree in Environmental Studies and Community Development.
+Wathuti graduated from Kenyatta University with a bachelor's degree in Environmental Studies and Community Development.

 Early childhood and environmental activism

 Wathuti grew up in Nyeri County, which is renowned for having the highest forest cover in Kenya.
-She planted her first tree at the age of seven and she established an environmental club in her high school with the help of her geography teacher.
-She was part of the leadership of Kenyatta University Environmental Club (KUNEC), where she was able to conduct numerous activities such as tree planting, clean ups and environmental education, all while increasing awareness of global environmental challenges like climate change.
+She planted her first tree at the age of seven, and she established an environmental club in her high school with the help of her geography teacher.
+She was part of the leadership of Kenyatta University Environmental Club (KUNEC), where she was able to conduct numerous activities such as tree planting, cleanups and environmental education, all while increasing awareness of global environmental challenges like climate change.

 In 2016, she founded Green Generation Initiative, to encourage young environmental enthusiasts, environmental and climate education, building climate resilience and greening schools.
 Her video, "The Forest is a Part of Me", was featured by the Global Landscapes Forum (GLF) as part of a series on Youth Voices in Landscapes.
 She has attended the UN's Conferences of the Parties on several occasions and has commented that the language used, especially the multitude of acronyms associated with climate change, can act as a barrier to young people's participation.

 She is a recipient of a Wangari Maathai Scholarship award for her commitment to environmental conservation.
 Wathuti is also a member of the Green Belt Movement, which was founded by her role model Professor Wangari Maathai.